How to recruit & engage Gen Z for qualitative market research

 - Consent – the child must choose to take part themselves.
 There are special cases in which consent can be waived, for example on sensitive subject matters, and in this case approval will need to be obtained by the MRS board

-- For older participants the normal market research code of conduct apply so recap on those here.
+- For older participants the normal market research code of conduct apply so recap on those when you can

 How do you keep them engaged during fieldwork?